Getting started

 - The subject’s face should be centered and visible (distance of 1-3 meters).

-- The subject should ideally always face to the front and look into the camera frontally.
+- The subject should ideally always look into the camera frontally.

 - The subject’s face has to be properly lit.
 Avoid recording the video in backlight.